leighgeng-stack/kafka-perf-test/README.md

 - Each phase now emits `summary.json` containing parsed producer/consumer stats; once all selected phases finish, the script writes an aggregated Markdown table to `artifacts/summary_latest.md` for quick CLI reporting.
 - The Spring runner mirrors the JSON summaries (directories suffixed with `_spring`) and logs consumer latency stats directly from the application.

-For the rationale behind each phase and the metrics to track, see the design doc in `docs/kafka-baseline-perf.md`.
+For the rationale behind each phase and the metrics to track, see `docs/kafka-baseline-perf.md`.

 ---